We can think of energy as coming in waves with peaks and troughs.

 Faith, hope and love will elude us if we are not aware of the polarities at this subtle level.
 One moment we can be convinced of our abundant blessings and experience the joy of a metaphysical contentment.
 Next moment we are overcome by a sense of scarcity and poisoned by discontent.
 We are poisoned when we resist being ‘poor in spirit’.
 We are OK being ‘rich in spirit’, but being poor seems to suck.
 The rich get richer, looking to grow their abundance, while the poor get poorer and fixate on not losing what little remains to them.
 One’s life is the last thing one can lose.
 We inhale life and hope; exhale despair and death.

 Finally, there is the subtlest cycling of energy, related to that ultimate question at our core.
-It may show up as an existential WTF???
+It may show up as an existential question.
 Why is there anything here at all?
 As against nothing?

 Wonder of wonders, miracle of miracles.
 Breathe in existence, breathe out non-existence.
 Becoming is the cycling of energy between being and non-being.
 Philosophers speak of two moments in the flow.